-The invasive ventilators include Vsmart VFS-410 and VFS-510, the two “made in Vietnam” invasive ventilators which have been completed and manufactured entirely within the Vingroup ecosystem, with a localisation rate of up to 70%.
+The given models include Vsmart VFS-410 and VFS-510 – the two “made in Vietnam” invasive ventilators which have been completed and manufactured entirely from the Vingroup ecosystem with a localization rate of up to 70%.
 This shows Vingroup’s gratitude to the two countries which are closely attached to many generations of Vietnamese people and the country of Vietnam as well as the places where the Group’s development originated.

-Up to now, Vingroup is one of the pioneering enterprises in Asia in sponsoring and supporting the fight against the COVID-19 pandemic with a total sponsorship fund of nearly VNĐ600 billion (US$25.7 million) excluding funding for investment in manufacturing ventilators.
+Up to now, Vingroup is one of the pioneer enterprises in Asia in sponsoring and supporting the fight against the COVID-19 pandemic with a total sponsorship fund of nearly VND 600 billion excluding funding for investment in manufacturing ventilators.

-According to the worldometers.info statistics, by 7am May 6, 2020, there are more than 3.7 million Covid-19 cases and nearly 258,000 deaths around the world.
-Russia is gradually becoming the current hotspot of COVID-19, with a total of 155,370 SARS-CoV-2 confirmed cases and 1,451 deaths.
-While Ukraine’s Ministry of Health reported a total of 12,697 COVID-19 confirmed cases and 316 deaths as of May 6. — VNS
+As reported by the worldometers.info statistics, by 7am May 6th 2020, there are more than 3.7 million Covid-19 cases and nearly 258,000 deaths in the world.
+Russia is gradually becoming the currently hottest spot of COVID-19 pandemic, with a total of 155,370 SARS-CoV-2 confirmed cases and 1,451 deaths.
+While Ukraine’s Ministry of Health reported a total of 12,697 COVID-19 confirmed cases and 316 deaths as of May 6th 2020.